1 Columbus Monument

 There are some big cities, which we’ve met many times before through movies and just start recognizing them from movie scenes when we actually visit them.
 It seems that Barcelona begins to acquire the status of a “movie set“.
-We would like to make a small movie tour through Barcelona.
+We would like to make a small tour of movies made through Barcelona.
 Let’s go!

 We start with All about my mother (Todo sobre mi madre).
-This movie is Almodóvar’s greatest work, beginning with a tragedy in Madrid, but soon after moves to Barcelona.
+Moreover, this movie is Almodóvar’s greatest work; beginning with a tragedy in Madrid, but soon after moves to Barcelona.
 Actually winning itself a Goya for best movie!

 There is a scene with a breathtaking night-time glimpse of the Sagrada Familia, in which the sheer buoyancy of the city steers the film in a powerful and exciting new direction.